 Curious to see how you can improve on these ten questions?

-Have a look at presentation which includes the ten questions, feel free to download.
+Have a look at the presentation which includes the ten questions, feel free to download.